kingdonniemoe/kingdonniemoe/README.md

 👋 About Me

 I am an Adaptive Full Stack Software Engineer and transitioning Military Veteran based in Saint Petersburg, Florida.
 With over 7 years of experience in technology roles, I've transitioned from aviation maintenance management to software engineering and technical support.
-Currently, I am pursuing a bachelor’s degree in computer science at the University of South Florida and working towards my CompTIA A+ certification.
+Currently, I am pursuing a bachelor’s degree in computer science at the University of Missouri - Kansas City.

 <h3>🔧 Technologies & Tools</h3>